Aliases for PROX1 Gene

 Previous GeneCards Identifiers for PROX1 Gene

 The protein encoded by this gene is a member of the homeobox transcription factor family.
 Members of this family contain a homeobox domain that consists of a 60-amino acid helix-turn-helix structure that binds DNA and RNA.
 The protein encoded by this gene is conserved across vertebrates and may play an essential role during development.
 Altered levels of this protein have been reported in cancers of different organs, such as colon, brain, blood, breast, pancreas, liver and esophagus.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2012]

 GeneCards Summary for PROX1 Gene

 PROX1 (Prospero Homeobox 1) is a Protein Coding gene.
-Diseases associated with PROX1 include breast angiosarcoma and kaposiform hemangioendothelioma.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region DNA binding.
+Diseases associated with PROX1 include Angiokeratoma Of Fordyce and Acquired Hemangioma.
+Among its related pathways are Circadian rythm related genes and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
 An important paralog of this gene is PROX2.

 UniProtKB/Swiss-Prot for PROX1 Gene